JustVldKsh/soundsphere-wiki/index.md

 [Game's website](https://soundsphere.xyz){: .btn .btn-green} [Contribute to soundsphere](https://github.com/semyon422/soundsphere){: .btn .btn-blue}

-In case you want to add more information and guides about the game, feel free to [contribute on Github](https://github.com/justvldksh/soundsphere-wiki)
+In case you want to add more information and guides about the game, feel free to [contribute on Github](https://github.com/justvldksh/soundsphere-wiki) or discuss in #guide-creation channel of [soundsphere Discord](https://discord.gg/ubKMtTk).